newcontext-oss/kitchen-terraform/README.md

       hostnames: hostnames_output
       port: 123
       username: test-user
+...
 ```

 ###### Defaults

-The default `groups` array is empty.
+The default `groups` collection is empty.

 For each group:

-- the default `attributes`hash is empty
+- the default `attributes` mapping is empty

-- the default `controls` array is empty
+- the default `controls` collection is empty

-- the default `port`is obtained from the transport
+- the default `port` is obtained from the transport

-- the default `username`is obtained from the transport
+- the default `username` is obtained from the transport